Dalas121/Heir_2_The_Throne/README.md

 - need an older portrait

 S10 Elensefar (unassigned)
 - 3-skull difficulty.
-Rewards: Thieves, Shop (sell veterans, invest (spend now/bonus next scenario), smuggle to Wesmere, smuggle to Gryphon Mountains, smuggle to Dwarven Doors)
+Rewards: Thieves, Shop (sell veterans, invest (spend now/bonus next scenario), smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors)
 	- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios
 - even after Elensefar, there should still be royal ships blocking travel up the river
 - this is basically 3 different scenarios, depending on what phase we're in.
 "X" represents the bm_turn in which Li'sar attacks